Cherry Cheesecake

 Can I use cherry jam?

-I actually originally tested this recipe with cherry preserves on top VS an actual cherry topping and found that the jam wouldn’t adhere to the cheesecake well, and also, it was WAY too sweet.
+I originally tried this recipe with cherry preserves on top instead of a cherry topping, and found that the jam wouldn’t adhere to the cheesecake well and was WAY too sweet.
+The homemade cherry topping has a fresher flavor and better texture.

 cherry cheesecake recipe.